cloudify-cosmo/getcloudify.org/guide/3.1/quickstart-openstack.md

 To trigger the `install` workflow, type the following command in your terminal:

 {% highlight bash %}
-cfy deployments execute -d nodecellar1 install
+cfy executions start -d nodecellar1 -w install
 {% endhighlight %}

 These will take a couple of minutes, during which the OpenStack resources and VMs will be created and configured.
 To track the progress of the installation, you can look at the events emitted to the terminal window.
 Each event is labeled with its time, the deployment name and the node in our topology that it relates to, e.g.